charlotte-zhuang/coding-problems/useful-code/python-3.md

         Attributes:
             children (list[{Node, None}]): The characters that are children of this Node.
-            end_node (bool): Indicates if this Node is the end of a pattern.
+            isend (bool): Indicates if this Node is the end of a pattern.
         """

         def __init__(self) -> None:
             """Inits an empty Node."""

             self.children = [None] * Trie.ALPHABET_SIZE
-            self.end_node = False
+            self.isend = False
 ```

 [back to top](#python-3)